nick-prendergast/chatgpt-service/part_2_testapp/README.md

 You are tasked to make the project work.
 The API provided above must be accessible via postman and must allow integration with ChatGPT and Whisper services.

+Additionally you must be able to provide security to the application in a form of a simple JWT

 In addition you should be able to create a simple JSP page and deploy in the local Tomcat container to allow simple input of a prompt to ChatGPT.